SuckaSkidding/configcsa-dump/README.md

 # configcsa-dump

-their link to this poor shit software pasted (baguette link): https://configcsa.com
+ !!!!STOP DMING ME TO FCKING ASK IF I CRACKED IT PLEASE!!!! their link to this poor shit software pasted (baguette link): https://configcsa.com

 Hey , today i looked at a software called ConfigCsa ( a french software for many games), this software is just emulating a controler to give you aim assist on fps games.